tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/02-normalize-error.png" class="fullwidth" />
   <figcaption>The "Collapse" option groups any duplicate console output.
-You can identify which lines are actively being logged by their changing line count.</figcaption>
+Watch the counts to detect which lines are actively being logged.</figcaption>
 </figure>

 The input magnitude is now equal in all directions.
 The problem is that Nyan Cat has stopped moving altogether!
 However, there are `NaN` errors in the console to provide some hint as to what could be wrong.
 If you are not familiar with such errors, `NaN` is an acronym for *Not a Number*.
-In this case, the `normalize` function is returning a `NaN` in the absence of key input -- which is actually the result of a division by zero.
+In this case, the `normalize` function is returning a `NaN` in the absence of key input -- which is actually the result of a [division by zero](https://en.wikipedia.org/wiki/Division_by_zero).
 Update the `normalize` function to resolve this:

 {% highlight js %}
 function normalize(v:Vector) {